hanxiaomax/Learncpp_CN/docs/12-7-introduction-to-lambdas-anonymous-functions.md

 As it turns out, lambdas don’t have a type that we can explicitly use.
 When we write a lambda, the compiler generates a unique type just for the lambda that is not exposed to us.

-For advanced readers
+!!! info "扩展阅读"

 	In actuality, lambdas aren’t functions (which is part of how they avoid the limitation of C++ not supporting nested functions).
 They’re a special kind of object called a functor.
 Functors are objects that contain an overloaded `operator()` that make them callable like a function.

 Although we don’t know the type of a lambda, there are several ways of storing a lambda for use post-definition.
 If the lambda has an empty capture clause (nothing between the hard brackets []), we can use a regular function pointer. `std::function` or type deduction via the `auto` keyword will also work (even if the lambda has a non-empty capture clause).